-Welcome to the 2017 School Year
+Welcome to the new school year

 Our work at Seaford Secondary College is underpinned by 3 key beliefs, which customise everything we do:

 1. Students need safe conditions to learn.
 We have a commitment to consistent responses and have ensured additional leaders to cohorts of students to enable greater support for students to make positive choices.
 Restorative practices form the basis for interaction between students and staff and provide a tool kit for solving problems and developing positive resolutions.